 2. Predictive and proactive analytics

-Generative AI doesn't just report the past, but anticipates future trends and suggests actions.
+Generative AI analytics doesn't just report the past, but anticipates future trends and suggests actions.
 It identifies anomalies in real-time and provides automatic alerts.

 3. Democratized data analytics